Caellwyn/ds_west_082420-python-part-II/README.md

 #### f-Strings

 f-Strings are a convenient way to bring variables into strings.
+F-strings have numerous applications, from webscraping to SQL queries to writing the R-like formulas we will see in Phase 2.

 Consider the scenario where you want to get data of every principal in a school district.
 You have a list of last names, and you know the pattern of a url.
 `www.lakeviewhigh.edu/principal/<principal_last_name>/about/`